 Genome-Wide Association Studies and Behavioral Genetics

 Neuroscientists and geneticists recently started to focus on genetic polymorphisms and their association with different biologic, physiologic, mental and behavioral traits.
+Genetic polymorphism is defined as (1) The existence together of many forms of DNA sequences at a locus within the population.
+(2) A discontinuous genetic variation that results in different forms or types of individuals among the members of a single species.
 This recent work allowed the identification of several genetic loci where several polymorphisms can occur and each of them is associated with an increased risk of certain traits.

 It is important to note that a single polymorphism rarely has a causative relationship with a certain trait.
 However, the interplay between several polymorphisms in different loci eventually contributes to a phenotype that either has a positive or a negative trait.
 This trait can be behavioral, mental or physical.

-One of the earliest polymorphism to be studied in behavioral genetics was in the alcohol dehydrogenase (ADH) gene.
+One of the earliest polymorphisms to be studied in behavioral genetics was in the alcohol dehydrogenase (ADH) gene.
 This gene encodes for an enzyme that is responsible for converting alcohol to acetaldehyde.

 Polymorphisms in this gene can either lead to faster or slower conversion due to increased or decreased enzyme activity respectively.
 Accordingly, people with different polymorphisms were found to be more likely to experience dizziness, dysphoria or euphoria when drinking alcohol and these side effects of alcohol consumption are known to be important in determining drinking habits.
 Therefore, polymorphisms in this gene were found to be associated with alcoholism.